 Ever gone to an Instagram post and seen a ton of comments that seem really short, copy and paste, or have no relation to the topic whatsoever?

-From IG d-day onwards, bot-run services will no longer have permissions to post, or delete, comments on behalf of a user.
+Due to further deprecation, bot-run services will no longer have permissions to post, or delete, comments on behalf of a user.
 Unless the user decides to spam by hand, (please no), we will be seeing less sole emojis, or heavily repeated 1-2 word basic statements (ex. love this! check out my profile! great work!) in the near future.